 Says the 68-year-old New Mexican fighting to stay in his home: “If anybody asks me about payday loans, I’d tell them, ‘You’d be better off living on the streets.’
 They are going to want your money, and it’s going to screw up your credit.
 I don’t know how things are going to work out.
 I’m having to let it all go.
 If I lose my home, I may have to live on the streets, or with friends.
 Things are up in the air.
 I don’t know which way I’m going.”

 Sasha Abramsky is a freelance journalist and book author.
 His last Equal Voice article was “Census 2020: The U.S. Needs to Get It Right.”
 His latest book is “Jumping at Shadows: The Triumph of Fear and the End of the American Dream,” published by Nation Books.
 Equal Voice is Marguerite Casey Foundation’s publication featuring stories of America’s families creating social change.
 With Equal Voice, we challenge how people think and talk about poverty in America.
 All original and contracted Equal Voice content – articles, photos and videos – can be reproduced for free, as long as proper credit and a link to our homepage are included.
-The top image was made by Leah Hogsten of The Salt Lake Tribune and distributed by The Associated Press.
+Associated Press photography is copyright protected.

 2018 © Equal Voice for America’s Families Newspaper